xADDBx/RandomThings/README.md

 # RandomThings
+# v0.1.1
+* Added Interface listing all Inventory Items and adding a sort button in the Mod Menu
 # v0.1.0
 * Changed GUI (now uses ModKit since it looks better and is more useful).
 * Time Multiplier now No Longer conflicts with fast forwards (Those endless nights...)